HTC Vive XR Elite VR headset: Everything you need to know

-(Pocket-lint) - HTC is constantly evolving its line-up of virtual reality headsets, with an expanding range that includes both enterprise-grade VR headsets and consumer-level devices too.
+HTC is constantly evolving its line-up of virtual reality headsets, with an expanding range that includes both enterprise-grade VR headsets and consumer-level devices too.

 The company has been known for crafting some seriously high-end PC-tethered devices including the likes of the HTC Vive Pro 2, but at CES 2023 the company revealed the standalone Vive XR Elite.